keva-dev/reactif/README.md

 ### Lifecycle Hooks

-Per component, `@oddx/reactive` supports injecting hooks like `onMounted` and `onUnmounted`, these functions accept a callback that will be executed when the hook is called by the component:
+Per component, `ractix` supports injecting hooks like `onMounted` and `onUnmounted`, these functions accept a callback that will be executed when the hook is called by the component:

 ```javascript
 import { onMounted, onUnmounted, render } from 'ractix'